ranfysvalle02/blog-drafts/self-attention.md

     * **Focus on misleading information:**  If the input contains misleading or irrelevant keywords, the LLM's attention might be drawn to them, resulting in inaccurate or nonsensical responses.
     * **Missing key information:**  The LLM might overlook crucial information if the wording is different from what it's trained on.

+**The Illusion of "Intelligence"**

+The term "intelligence" is often used to describe the capabilities of mathematical models like LLMs.
+However, it's important to note that this "intelligence" is heavily dependent on the quality and diversity of the training data.
+The model's "intelligence" can be biased, limited, and even misleading.
+For instance, an LLM trained on mostly news articles might struggle to understand sarcasm or humor.

+Moreover, the concept of "intelligence" in the context of automating unpredictable workflows is problematic for LLMs.
+Due to the way 'attention' works, LLMs can be manipulated, leading to potentially undesirable outcomes.

+**Understanding vs. Attention: A Key Difference**

+Attention is a mechanism, a tool.
+It focuses the LLM's light on specific aspects of the input, but it doesn't guarantee comprehension.
+True understanding involves deeper cognitive processes.
+An LLM with true understanding would not only identify relevant information but also:

+* **Grasp the meaning and context:** It would understand how words relate to each other and the overall message.
+* **Reason and infer:** It wouldn't just parrot memorized patterns, but infer new information or draw conclusions based on the input.
+* **Apply knowledge to new situations:** A truly understanding LLM could adapt its knowledge to different contexts and tasks.

+Currently, LLMs lack these capabilities.
+Their focus relies heavily on the statistical patterns present in their training data.

+## Introduction

 In this blog post, we will explore the concept of attention through a Python code snippet that uses the self-attention mechanism to predict the next word in a sentence.

 ```python